haircut/better-jamf-policy-deferral/README.md

    Management > Scripts.
 The script should have a Priority of "Before."
 Set the Parameter Label for Parameter 4 to "Mode (prompt or cleanup).
    Configure the Parameter Label for Parameter 5 as "LaunchDaemon Label."
 Set the Parameter Label for Parameter 6 to "Jamf Trigger."
+Set the Parameter Label 7 to "OS Updates (yes or no)".
 These optional parameters will allow you to override the defaults you set in the script at runtime.

 ### Creating Policies